 To ensure that the sensor, the transmitter and the documents created within quality management are assigned correctly, this entry may not be changed.

 7.2.13.3 Software version

-When the function Software version is displayed, the software version of the control unit BE will be shown.
-Example: Version 2.11:
+When the function Software version is selected, the software version of the transmitter software is displayed.